bishaldsrija08/mccPythonBhadra/README.md

 ## Day 20: Sets and Tuples in Python. {Understanding sets and tuples, their properties, and basic operations.}

 ## Day 21: Read, write and append files in Python. {Learning file handling operations like reading from, writing to, and appending to files.}

+## Day 22: Error handling in Python. {Understanding exceptions, using try-except blocks for error handling.}

+## Day 23: Data Visualization using Matplotlib. {Creating basic plots and charts using the Matplotlib library.}